Justified representation: Price of justified representation

+Empirical study

+Bredereck, Faliszewski, Kaczmarczyk and Niedermeier conducted an experimental study to check how many committees satisfy various justified representation axioms.
+They find that cohesive groups are rare, and therefore a large fraction of randomly selected JR committees, also satisfy PJR and EJR.

+Adaptations

+The justified-representation axioms have been adapted to various settings beyond simple committee voting.

-Adaptation to party-approval voting
+Party-approval voting

-Recently, the justified-representation axioms were adapted to party-approval voting.
+Brill, Golz, Peters, Schmidt-Kraepelin and Wilker adapted the JR axioms to party-approval voting.
 In this setting, rather than approving individual candidates, the voters need to approve whole parties.
 This setting is a middle ground between party-list elections, in which voters must pick a single party, and standard approval voting, in which voters can pick any set of candidates.
 In party-approval voting, voters can pick any set of parties, but cannot pick individual candidates within a party.
 Some JR axioms are adapted to this setting as follows.

-A voter group is called L-cohesive if it contains at least L*n/k voters, and they approve at least one party in common (in contrast to the previous setting, they need not approve L parties, since it is assumed that each party contains at least L candidates, and all voters who approve the party, automatically approve all these candidates).
-In other words, an L-cohesive group contains L quotas and agrees on at least one party.
+A voter group is called L-cohesive if it is L-large, and all group members approve at least one party in common (in contrast to the previous setting, they need not approve L parties, since it is assumed that each party contains at least L candidates, and all voters who approve the party, automatically approve all these candidates).
+In other words, an L-cohesive group contains L quotas of voters who agree on at least one party: